things to do in Galveston

 Such is the case in Galveston, where even after Hurricane Ike caused so much destruction, local artists were able to transform the dead trees into beautiful sculptures throughout the island’s neighborhoods.

-Using the provided roadmap to take a self-guided tour of these statues is definitely one of the best things to do in Galveston.
+Using the provided roadmap to take a self-guided tour of these statues is one of the best things to do in Galveston.

 6 – Go dolphin watching on Galveston Bay